We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Only buy hearing aids from trusted manufacturers and retailers.
 Even if you’re bargain shopping, remember that a too-good-to-be-true deal is often too good to be true.

-Especially if this is your first pair, look for a risk-free trial period, so you have time to determine if the pair you chose is a good fit for you.
+If this is your first pair, look for a risk-free trial period, so you have time to determine if the pair you chose is a good fit for you.

 Ease of use